-Most personal injury cases generally involve an accident due to negligence.
-However, assault, battery, threats, and similar incidents are considered intentional torts in that they are intentional actions meant to cause harm or suffering to another person.
-Also unlike most personal injury cases, an intentional tort lawsuit can be handled as either as a civil lawsuit, criminal lawsuit, or both.
+Most personal injury lawsuits involve an accident due to negligence that causes one or more people to suffer an injury, although the party at fault did not intend to cause the injury.
+However, assault, battery, threats, and similar incidents are considered intentional torts because they are intentional actions meant to cause harm or suffering to another person.
+Also unlike other personal injury cases, an intentional tort lawsuit can be handled as either as a civil lawsuit, criminal lawsuit, or both.
 If you’ve suffered from an intentional tort, contact an assault lawyer today.

 Assault- Any action made by the antagonist (the person who attacks the victim) that creates a threat in which the victim reasonably fears an immediate harmful or offensive contact.

 Battery- If the antagonist’s actions do cause actual harmful or offensive contact with the victim.

 False imprisonment – Any action where the antagonist forcibly detains the victim or restricts the victim’s freedom to move.
 These actions can be physical, but can also include threats.
 A false arrest is a form of false imprisonment.
 False arrest is any unwarranted detention of an individual.
 False imprisonment and false arrest are not limited to authority figures, such as police, and can be committed by private citizens as well.

 Conversion- Any action where the antagonist exercises dominion and control over the victim’s property without consent to do so from the victim.
 Even if the property is returned to the victim, the antagonist is still liable for conversion.